LamininSolutions/mfsql-connector/source/procedures/spMFClassTableStats.rst

   @WithReset int (optional)
     - Default = 0
     - 1 = deleted object will be removed, sync error reset to 0, error 3 records deleted.
+  @WithAudit int
+    - Default = 0
+    - 1 = will include running spmftableaudit and updating info from MF
   @IncludeOutput int (optional)
     set to 1 to output result to a table ##spMFClassTableStats
   @Debug smallint (optional)